UCLALibrary/vagrant_embark/README.md

 ## How to run the Serverspec tests

-If you'd installed the [Vagrant-Spec](https://github.com/hashicorp/vagrant-spec) plugin, after you run `vagrant up` and it completes sucessfully, then run `vagrant spec test`.
+If you have installed the [Vagrant-Spec](https://github.com/hashicorp/vagrant-spec) plugin, after you run `vagrant up` and it completes sucessfully, then run `vagrant spec test`.
 You can add more tests as you need them, and then re-run `vagrant spec test` to run them.

 ## Attribution